Designing for Small Spaces

 Customer Problem

 A producer of modular computing servers needed a means of ensuring that technicians could physically identify which specific server needed maintenance.
-A given installation could involve hundreds or even thousands of individual servers.
-With so many servers in any single installation, it was possible that a technician may inadvertently remove and service the wrong server.
-A device was needed that would lock the individual server trays in the cabinet and unlock only the trays holding the faulty servers.
+Any single installation could involve hundreds or even thousands of individual servers.
+With so many, it was possible that a technician may inadvertently remove and service the wrong one.
+A device was needed that would lock the individual servers in the rack and unlock only the faulty servers.

 The TLX Solution

-TLX Technologies developed a bistable latching solenoid that could be mounted in the small amount of space available in the server cabinet.
-The steel server tray was used as part of the magnetic circuit to help keep the solenoid as small as possible.
-Latching technology was utilized so that only a short pulse of current was needed to unlock or relock the server tray, minimizing power consumption and heat generation.
+TLX Technologies developed a bistable latching solenoid that could be mounted in the small amount of space available in the server rack.
+To keep the solenoid as small as possible, it used the mounting surface in the rack to complete the magnetic circuit.
+The design used latching technology so that only a short pulse of power was needed to unlock or relock the individual server, minimizing power consumption and heat generation.

 Bistable Latching Solenoid